 We'll do this even if the condition occurs in the other body part after the policy start date.

-Say you declared that your dog had a patella (kneecap) dislocation in its left knee before the policy start date, and it was listed in your certificate of insurance as a pre-existing condition exclusion.
-If your dog then developed a patella dislocation in its right knee during your policy period, we would also exclude it as a pre-existing condition.
+Say you declared that your dog had a patella (kneecap) dislocation in its left knee before the policy start date, and it was excluded on your certificate of insurance as a pre-existing condition.